 I hope this helps inspire you!

-Remember, while it can be inspiring to look to these artists, it’s essential to find your unique voice and style.
 Your raspy voice should feel natural and comfortable, not strained or forced.
 Each of these artists found a way to make their raspy voice work for them.
 If you’re thinking about introducing a rasp to your own sound, be sure to do so safely and in a way that suits your vocal style and health.

 Learn more about making your voice raspy and what causes a raspy singing voice